Africans and Seminoles

 From Removal to Emancipation

-At the end of the Civil War free blacks and those of African descent who had remained unemancipated were adopted into the Seminole tribe under provisions of the Treaty of 1866.
+At the end of the Civil War, free blacks and those of African descent who had remained unemancipated were adopted into the Seminole tribe under provisions of the Treaty of 1866.
 They began their role in the founding of what today is the modern Seminole Nation of Oklahoma.
-In a preface to this new edition Littlefield explains the continuing significance of this subject.
+In a preface to this edition, Littlefield explains the continuing significance of this subject.